 You can protect (and heal) yourself from addiction by having diverse interests that provide meaning to your life.
 Understand that life’s problems usually are transient, and perhaps most importantly, acknowledge that life is not always supposed to be pleasurable.
 Therefore, you don’t have to use a psychoactive substance to get away from the negative things that happen in life.
 Instead, you can use the strategies presented in this report to discover new ways to cope with life’s difficulties.

-This Special Health Report was prepared by the editors of Harvard Health Publications in consultation with Faculty Editor Howard J. Shaffer, Ph.D, C.A.S., Director of the Division on Addiction at the Cambridge Health Alliance and Associate Professor of Psychology in the Department of Psychiatry at Harvard Medical School.
-49 pages.
-(2011)
+This Special Health Report was prepared by the editors of Harvard Health Publications in consultation with Faculty Editor Howard J. Shaffer, Ph.D, C.A.S., Director of the Division on Addiction at the Cambridge Health Alliance and Morriss E. Chafetz Associate Professor of Psychiatry in the Field of Behavioral Sciences at Harvard Medical School.
+53 pages.
+(2017)